matthewcrews/blog/content/blog/2020-12-09-why-i-love-fsharp-for-mathematical-planning.md

 ---

 > A designer knows he has achieved perfection not when there is nothing left to add, but when there is nothing left to take away
-> - Anoine de Saint-Exupery
+> - Antoine de Saint-Exupery

 On my journey of growing as a developer, I am consistently inspired by language features which seem incredibly simple but yield remarkable benefit.
 As I try to master F#, I am frequently surprised by how powerful the language is for expressing ideas while having so few features.
 Discussions frequently pop up about the need for ever more powerful abstractions, yet I find myself amazed by how far you can take the language with what is already there.